efekrbas/guns.lol-username-checker/README.md

 # Read
 - Usernames that start or end with characters such as ".", "-", or "_" can only be used in the alias section.
+(You need to purchase a premium for the alias.)
 # How to use
 - Have <a href="https://www.python.org/">Python</a> installed.
 - First clone the repository or <a href="https://github.com/2xrd/guns.lol-username-checker/archive/refs/heads/main.zip">download it as .zip</a>